17SABT71M3/bank_deposit_slip/README.md

 - ```python result.py```

+### Usage Terms---
-<br>Disclaimer: This is script to fills and is a Private effort and is not affliated with/to the Banks
+- This is script to fills and is a Private effort
+- It is not affliated with/to the Banks

-Software/Code provided "AS IS" and without ANY WARRANTY/LIABILITY.
+- Code provided "AS IS" and without ANY WARRANTY/LIABILITY.